-Natalie Warne is an Activist and TED Speaker
+Natalie Warne is a Human Rights Activist and TED Speaker

-who at the age of 17, decided to postpone formal education for the opportunity to work for the humanitarian aid organization, Invisible Children.
-What began as a five-month internship resulted in Natalie producing award-winning international human rights awareness campaigns that landed her a lobbying role in DC and a TED talk on engaging youth in social justice that has been viewed nearly a million times.
-Natalie has mobilized youth through innovative nationwide programs and her work has been featured on CNN, NPR and The Oprah Winfrey Show.
+who at the age of 17, decided to work for the humanitarian aid organization, Invisible Children.
+What began as a five-month internship resulted in Natalie producing award-winning international human rights awareness campaigns that landed her a lobbying role in DC and a TED Talk on engaging youth in social justice that has been viewed nearly a million times.
+Natalie has mobilized youth through innovative nationwide programs and campaigns and her work has been featured on CNN, NPR and The Oprah Winfrey Show.